EliaFantini/FastNRTF/README.md

 - **blender/**: folder containing the python file to be opened and run in Blender.
 - **data/**: folder containing the training images divided in subfolders named after the scene they contain images of.
 - **data/light_probes/**: folder containing [NeRFactor](https://xiuming.info/projects/nerfactor/)'s test envmaps to do relighting.
+- **experiments/**: folder containing the code used to analyse the metrics obtained from different experiments and to generate the figures and plot that were put into the report.
+It also contains code used to compare our relight with reference and with the initial estimations obtained with Nvdiffrecmc.
+Finally, it contains the main function of Nvdiffrecmc "train.py" modified to log time-memory consumptions and with a different batch size for phase 2.
+More details are available in readme files inside the folders.
 - **figures/**: folder containing the figures for the report.
 - **src/**: folder containing most of the functions and helpers to run the training.
 - **run.py**: main file, containing the main function for the whole training process after the Nvdiffrecmc's initial estimation.